Top 10 Thunderbird Alternatives to Try in 2025

 Front

-Front is a tool that helps integrate multiple email mailboxes and organize conversations.
-It's mostly suited for customer support teams that handle a lot of conversations with customers and have to convert them into customer support tickets.
+Front is a collaborative email platform that helps integrate multiple email mailboxes and organize conversations.
+According to Front's official documentation, it's primarily designed for customer support teams that handle high volumes of customer conversations and need to convert them into organized support tickets.

 Key features